min2ha/ukwa-site/content/target/22260/index.en.md

   "subject": "UK General Election 2015"
 }

-# Society of Radiographers: Diagnostic imaging and radiotherapy services: A manifesto for tomorrow’s NHS

 The Society of Radiographers is the trade union and professional body for the diagnostic imaging and radiotherapy workforce in the UK.
 The College of Radiographers is a charity which exists for the benefit of the public.
 They shape policy and standards, pioneer new ways of working, and ensure safe and fair workplaces.